ammein/custom-code-editor-a3/README.md

 > Because we have a css issue on `!important` to override apostrophe css default normalize.
 So I did it for you to easily override it on `config` options.
 Or maybe you can push your own file to override it.
 Either way , both are possible override options :)

 # Specific Field Customization
-Well, I know some of you don't want some specific editor to be in the same options to all custom-code-editor field type, right ?
+Well, I know some of you don't want some specific editor to be in the same options to all custom-code-editor-a3 field type, right ?
 To make it backward compatibility, only some of the options can be overridden on your schema fields.
 Here is an example :

 ```javascript
 fields: {